 Writing, like any other skill, is something that can only improve the more you practise.
 So write away, right away!

-For more information on working with words, check out our sector pages on the digital industries, media and broadcasting, and journalism.
+For more information on working with words, check out our sector pages on marketing, TV, film, and journalism.
 If you want to discuss your ambitions with an expert, you can book an appointment on My Career.